-Hazardous materials must be listed by their proper shipping name, hazard class, ID number and packaging group.
-No abbreviations.
+Hazardous materials must be listed by their proper shipping name, hazard class, ID number and packaging

 All hazardous material packages must be properly marked, labeled, and packaged.
 The total weight must be included.
-The following shipper's certification must be entered on each shipping document: "This

-• The following shipper's certification must be entered on each shipping document: "This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations of the DOT."
+The following shipper's certification must be entered on each shipping document: "This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations of the DOT."